jetstack/tarmak/docs/developer-guide.rst

 Updating puppet subtrees
 ************************

-Puppet modules are maintained as seperate repositories, which get bundled into tarmak using git subtree.
-To pull the latest changes from the upstream repos, run ``make subtrees``.
+Puppet modules are maintained as separate repositories, which get bundled into tarmak using git subtree.
+To pull the latest changes from the upstream repositories, run ``make subtrees``.